 About the TGA

-These Senior Directors work closely together to manage convention and sponsor relations, all volunteer activities, and all aspects of the TGA’s tournament preparation and on-site operations.
-They assist and back each other up in these roles.
+These Senior Directors work closely together to manage convention and sponsor relations, convention volunteer activities, and all aspects of the TGA’s major tournament preparation and on-site operations.

 Trella Bromley is the Senior Director of Tournament Operations.
-This position has primary responsibility for the operational side of establishing and running our major tournaments.
+This position has primary responsibility for the operational side of working with Origins and Gen Con, creating playing schedules, and coordinating on-site operations.

 Jeff Jackson is the Senior Director of Tournament Systems.
-This position has primary responsibility for the rules, systems and processes by which tournaments are run and games are organized and played.
+This position has primary responsibility for the rules and systems by which tournaments and games are organized and played, and for developing and implementing the structures and processes under which TGA convention volunteers operate.

 CONVENTION LEADERSHIP (Head Conductors):